kohlhofer/Crossings/chapters/chapter-02.md

 The store sits low, clapboard faded, windows crowded with hand-lettered signs.
 Paint peels from the sills.
 The porch sags beneath seed sacks and weathered crates.
 Dust hangs in the air, stirred by a breeze that carries the scent of dry earth.

-The bell above the door chimes as he pushes it open.
-Inside, the air is thick with dust and molasses-sweet.
-Shelves half-empty.
-Flour in cloth sacks, sides soft with age.
-Penny candy in glass jars, high on the shelf.
-The jars catch light, casting small rainbows on the worn counter.
+Molasses-sweet air wraps around him as the bell announces his entrance.
+Half-empty shelves hold stories in their gaps—flour sacks gone soft with age, penny candy catching light in high glass jars.
+Small rainbows dance across the worn counter, each nick and ring a memory of past transactions.

-A child stands by the jars, eyes wide, fingers pressed to the glass.
-She might be seven, dress clean but faded, shoes scuffed at the toes.
-The mother stands near, shoulders tight, eyes on the floor.
-Her hands twist a handkerchief.
+A child's breath clouds candy-jar glass, small fingers pressed against the barrier.
+Seven, maybe, in a clean but faded dress, shoes bearing playground scars.
+Near her, the mother's shoulders speak of weight, her twisted handkerchief a prayer.

-Ada stands behind the counter, ledger open, pencil moving.
-She nods at his entrance, eyes sharp.
-The counter bears rings from mason jars, cuts from countless transactions.
-Behind her, shelves hold patent medicines, bottles of castor oil, tobacco tins.
+Behind the counter, Ada's pencil whispers across her ledger.
+Each mark precise, each number a story.
+The counter bears its own ledger—rings from mason jars, cuts from countless trades.
+Patent medicines stand sentinel on shelves behind her, alongside tobacco tins and castor oil bottles.

-He reaches into his jacket pocket, careful with the eggs.
-The shells are warm, uncracked.
-He places them on the counter, one by one, turning them for Ada's inspection.
-She lifts each egg to the light, nods.
+Warmth pulses in his jacket pocket.
+He draws out each egg with reverence, shells uncracked, still holding morning's heat.
+Ada lifts them to the light, each nod a small blessing.

-Ada opens a small notebook, different from the ledger, makes a mark.
-Credit for three eggs.
-She adds numbers in her careful hand, then looks up.
-He points to the coffee, the salt.
-She nods, reaches for each item, weighs them.
-The scale tips, settles.
-The coffee ground fine, salt white as river sand.
+A different notebook opens, smaller than the ledger.
+Credit flows from her careful hand—three eggs transformed to numbers.
+Coffee and salt answer his pointing finger.
+The scale speaks its metallic truth, settling into certainty.
+Ground coffee fine as river silt, salt pure as morning frost.

 She adds a line to the ledger, writing neat and steady.
 The page fills with names and numbers.
 The ledger lies thick on the counter, pages yellowed, binding cracked.